Key Insights

 The “UNESCO Premium”: Property Values vs. the “Height Trap”

 Historically, UNESCO status is a rocket booster for real estate.
 In George Town, Penang, land values in the core zone rose by over 300% within the first decade of inscription.
-In Chiang Mai, we are already seeing “UNESCO speculation” driving up land prices within the Moat by 15–20% in anticipation of the November announcement.
+In Chiang Mai, we’re already seeing “UNESCO speculation” driving up land prices within the Moat by 15–20% in anticipation of the November announcement.

 The Scarcity Play